Inflect logo

 Natural Disaster Risk

-Missoula has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100 as of September 2025.
-The area is insulated from hurricanes, coastal floods, and other events that affect coastal hubs.
-Key risks are primarily geological and weather-related.
+Missoula has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 59.12 out of 100 as of September 2025.
+The primary environmental threats to infrastructure are Wildfire, Winter Weather (including ice storms), Riverine Flooding, and Earthquake risk.
+Other notable hazards for the region include Drought, strong winds, and severe hail.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business